Selling a House with Lead Paint in Louisville, KY: What Homeowners Need to Know

 • Disclose the lead paint history and the encapsulation work

-• FHA/VA buyers may still face issues if any deterioration is visible
+• FHA/VA buyers may still have issues if any deterioration is visible

-The downside: It is a half-measure.
-Encapsulation on friction surfaces breaks down.
-Future buyers and inspectors know this.
-You may still lose FHA/VA buyers.
+The downside: Half-measure.
+Encapsulation on friction surfaces will break down over time.
+Buyers and inspectors know this.
+You may still lose FHA/VA buyers, which defeats a big part of the purpose.

 Option 3: Disclose and Sell Retail (No Remediation)